 Tankless water heaters have become increasingly popular for homeowners around the globe.
 Hyper-efficient, long-lasting, and conveniently sized, tankless water heaters greatly reduce the amount of energy consumed by your household each day.
 However, the lifespan and performance of a tankless water heater are dramatically affected by the quality of the incoming water.
 Scale, a prime enemy of all appliances, can choke the heating element and prematurely destroy the unit.
 Sediment build-ups can clog the system and cripple the unit’s efficiency.
 A tankless water heater filter preserves the lifespan of your heater by guarding the unit against mineral build-up and sediment and protecting the heater from damage.

-Traditional tank heaters are almost constantly using energy to keep water hot and ready for usage.
-These heaters fill large, 40-50 gallon storage tanks up with water, then drain energy keeping the water perpetually heated.
-Regardless if anyone is using hot water, or if there’s even a soul in the house, energy is dumped into keeping the stored reservoir of water hot.
+Traditional tank heaters use energy constantly to keep water hot and ready to use.
+These heaters fill 40 to 50-gallon storage tanks up with water, then drain energy keeping the water perpetually heated.
+Energy is dumped into keeping the stored reservoir of water hot regardless of the current demand.
 Furthermore, conventional tank water heaters are incredibly inconvenient.
-If someone washes a load of dishes right after a bath is run, you have to wait for that storage tank to fill with water and then wait for it to heat up before accessing it.
-This can get in the way of cleaning, doing laundry, bathing, and simple household tasks (and mean settling for a cold shower if the rest of your household uses up all the hot water before you get the chance).
+If someone washes a load of dishes right after a bath is run, you must wait for that storage tank to fill and for the water to heat up before accessing it.
+This can get in the way of cleaning, doing laundry, bathing, and simple household tasks.
 Not only do tankless water heaters reduce energy usage, but they also produce hot water on demand.
 With innovations in design, some recirculating tankless water heaters even produce hot water instantly.

 How much does a tankless water heater cost?